 We also provide the outline of coverage, partnership policy information if appropriate, other state specific forms and the carrier illustration.

 Despite our best efforts from time to time applicants are declined.
-We think it’s important to appeal each decline to be sure that the appropriate decision has been made and that it is based on accurate medical records.
+We will appeal a decline, if appropriate, to be sure that it is based on accurate medical records.